syncfusion-content/java-file-format-docs/java-file-formats/Installation/configure-to-download-syncfusion-java-packages-from-apache-maven.md

 {% endtabs %}

-The following command shows how to refer to the Syncfusion package, which needs to be used in your project as the dependency.
+The following command shows how to refer to the Syncfusion<sup style="font-size:70%">&reg;</sup> package, which needs to be used in your project as the dependency.

 {% tabs %}